 - Teamwork.
-This seems like an obvious one, but people often forget peripheral members of their teams.
+This seems like an obvious one, but people often forget peripheral members of their team.
 For these two teams, it has taken the efforts of more than just the players on the field.
 The coaches, trainers, film staff, equipment staff, scouts, administrative staff, and several others have contributed towards their successful seasons.
 Take a moment to think of all the people who contribute to you being able to do your job well.
 Take the time to thank these people and figure out ways to work with them more effectively.
 (Don’t forget to thank your family, spouse or significant other.)

 - Raving Fans.
 Both teams have amazing fans that have supported them through the good and the bad.
 The Seahawks even have a nickname for their fans, “12’s.”
 This is to represent the twelfth man.
 In life and business, it’s important to know who your biggest supporters are.
 These are the people who will sing your praises and tell others about you.
 Celebrate and acknowledge your biggest fans.